OmniBrew/sw5e-data/templates/mechanics.md

   options:
     - @companion

-- type: conditional-attack-bonus # displays an icon with a list of all conditional attack bonuses (potentially armor piercing, might be others)
+- type: conditional-attack-bonus # displays an icon with a list of all conditional attack bonuses (potentially armor kinetic, might be others)

 - type: conditional-damage-bonus # displays an icon with a list of all conditional damage bonus options
 ---